-Indication locking/unlocking - adjusting
+Locking/unlocking - indicator

 When the car is locked or unlocked using the remote control key (p.
-144) the direction indicators confirm that locking/unlocking was correctly performed.
+153) the direction indicators confirm that locking/unlocking was correctly performed.

-- Locking one flash and the door mirrors are folded1 in. - Unlocking two flashes and the door mirrors are folded1 out.
+- Locking one flash and the door mirrors are folded in. - Unlocking two flashes and the door mirrors are folded out.